Part 1 of 4: The Non-Zero-Sum Solution to the Palestine Crisis: Prisoners of Their Expertise

 With nine potential site sources and only one site needed, chances are that one country will step up to be the hero.

 Financiers and entrepreneurs have little appetite for war zones.
-But once the ball is rolling on New Palestine Somewhere Else, support from the rest of the world will flow.
+But once the ball is rolling, support from the rest of the world will flow to New Palestine, provided it is — Somewhere Else.

 Predictable objections: